Gluten-Free Financiers Recipe

 Instructions

-- Preheat the oven to 350F.
+- Preheat the oven to 350°F (180°C).
 Line 12 muffin cups with liners or lightly grease them.
-You can also use a rectangular mold for financiers.
+You can also use a rectangular financier mold.

 - Add the egg whites and mix.
 Add the vanilla extract and the brown rice flour.
 At last, add the browned butter and mix until incorporated well.